SHORTLIST

 FOR SAKE’S SAKE Go sake tasting in the San-Machi Suji historic district—famous for lacquerware shops and sake breweries, and identified by the “sugidama,” balls made of cedar branches that adorn the entrances.

-FREE TIME TIPS
+ENHANCED FREE TIME

 EXPLORE MORE After included sightseeing, the balance of the day is at leisure, providing you with time to explore the narrow streets where merchants buy and sell as they have for 300 years.
-Transfers between town and your resort will run every two hours.

 TAKAYAMA–SHIRAKAWA–KANAZAWA